DigitalBrainJS/define-accessor2/README.md

 <a name="exp_module_define-accessor2--module.exports"></a>

 ### module.exports ⏏
 The default library context.
-Call context.newContext() toreturn a new context inherited from the current context.
+Call context.newContext() toreturn a new context inherited from the current.
 This allows you to create an isolated library scope, which does not affect any others in case of defining a custom validator.

 **Kind**: Exported member
 <a name="module_define-accessor2--module.exports+defineAccessor"></a>